 The City of Portland’s Bureau of Environmental Services is continuing our work to repair and replace critical sewer and stormwater infrastructure.
 Environmental Services will continue to provide information and updates on construction schedules and activities during the COVID-19 emergency.

 City of Portland, Bureau of Environmental Services is designing a project to reconnect Johnson Creek with its floodplain near SE Deardorff Road.
 The project is part of a broad city effort to improve habitat conditions and reduce the impacts of flooding along Johnson Creek.

 This project is currently being designed.
 Construction is anticipated to begin in Summer 2021.

-You might see city staff and contractors on the project sites conducting field reconnaissance, taking water and soil samples, marking utilities, etc. These field visits will inform the engineering team on design and construction of the project.
+In the coming months, city staff and consultants will visit the project site to conduct field investigations, take water and soil samples, mark utilities, and conduct other activities.
+These field visits will help the design and construction team design the project.

-This project will reconnect Johnson Creek with its floodplain and provide space where flood waters can safely spread out, slow down, and sink into the ground.
-Added habitat features such as logs will help slow down the speed of flood waters, which will not only reduce downstream flooding and erosion problems, but also provide hiding places for fish and other wildlife when the current is very strong.
-Native plantings along the banks will help shade the creek and keep it cooler in the summer, and also provide food and shelter for wildlife.
+The Cedar Crossing Restoration Project is a stream and floodplain restoration effort located on three city-owned properties adjacent to SE Deardorff Road.
+The project will build upon past vegetation restoration and include partial removal of the Works Progress Administration (WPA) walls that were built to straighten and restrain Johnson Creek.
+The project will addhabitat features such as logs to help slow down the speed of Johnson Creek.
+This will not only reduce downstream flooding and erosion problems, but also provide hiding places for fish and other wildlife.
+Native plantings along the banks will help shade the creek and keep it cooler in the summer and provide food and shelter for wildlife.

-With questions, comments or to stay updated with the project progress, contact Aaron Abrams at 503-823-2827 or email Aaron.Abrams@portlandoregon.gov.
+With questions, comments or to stay updated with the project progress, contact Ning Jiang at 503-823-6006 or email Ning.Jiang@portlandoregon.gov.